Abhishek-Kumar-Pathak/simple-mvc/README.md

 Example of CRUD Operations using PHP MVC Pattern (Query Args).
 With File Upload

-- Make sure `app` dir is server root dir.
+- Make sure `app` dir should be server root dir.
 - Change SQL config in `app/model.php`